-The ASPCA Relocation Program transports animals from shelters in areas of high homeless pet overpopulation (known as source shelters), to destination shelters, where they will have a greater chance at finding loving homes.
-Relocation programs can be an important factor in ending the needless euthanasia of adoptable animals due to shelter overcrowding.
+The ASPCA Relocation Program transports animals from shelters in areas of high homeless pet overpopulation (known as source shelters), to destination shelters, where there is a higher demand for adoptable animals.
+Relocation programs can be an important factor in ending the needless euthanasia of adoptable pets due to shelter overcrowding and lack of resources.

-Effective relocation partnerships not only help the shelters in need reduce overcrowding, but also allows them to focus on development of best practices and new programs to improve animal welfare and save more lives.
+Effective relocation partnerships not only help the shelters in need reduce overcrowding, but also allows them to focus on development of best practices and new programs to improve animal welfare and save more lives in their communities.

-Given the need of this critical program, the ASPCA Relocation Program has expanded to include three transport routes across both coasts and through the Midwest.
+Given the number of homeless pets in need, the ASPCA Relocation Program has expanded to include three transport routes across both coasts and through the Midwest.

 In 2014, the ASPCA launched the West Coast relocation program as part of the ASPCA’s commitment to helping at-risk animals in the Los Angeles metropolitan area.
 Between 2014 and 2017, the LA program moved 23,415 animals and is on pace to move an additional 11,000 in 2018.

 Launched in January 2015, the ASPCA’s Nancy Silverman Rescue Ride (NSRR) initiative is aimed at relocating dogs from areas of high homeless pet overpopulation in the Southeast to locations in the Northeast.
 In 2017, the NSRR was responsible for the movement of 11,960 animals.

 Launched in 2017, the WAFRR is the ASPCA’s newest animal relocation route, focused on the Midwest region.
 The WAFRR is made possible by and named for the WaterShed Animal Fund.
 This Oklahoma-based non-profit funds innovative programs aimed at improving the lives of companion animals.
 In its first year, WAFRR moved 5,715 animals in need and is set to double that number in 2018.